-The Environmental Protection Agency reports on the ecological health of over 200 lakes.
+The Environmental Protection Agency reports on the ecological health of over 800 lakes.
 This information helps us understand and manage this freshwater resource.

-Lake water quality in Ireland is better than the European average, but there is no room for complacency as almost half of our monitored lakes are at moderate or worse status.
+Lake water quality in Ireland is better than the European average, but there is no room for complacency as nearly one-third of our lakes are at moderate or worse status.

-Lakes and reservoirs are the main source of drinking water for
+Lakes and reservoirs

+are the main source of drinking water for